skylarkcob/hocwp-plugin/readme.txt

 1. Download plugin from WordPress Plugins directory and extract it.
 2. Upload the plugin to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 3. Activate the plugin through the 'Plugins' screen in WordPress.
-4. Use the `Settings → Auto Approve Comment` screen to configure the plugin.
+4. Use the `Settings → Auto Add Post` screen to configure the plugin.

 == Frequently Asked Questions ==